 1. If you are a morning person, consider setting your alarm for an extra 20-30 minutes (or more) earlier, and enjoy your first cup of coffee or tea in peace.
 I am not a morning person, so I typically do not get up until the first child needs to be up for school.
 However, I always find a few minutes of alone time to sip on something warm, even if it is just while driving in the car.

 2. Turn on your favorite radio station, play list, or some spa-like music.
 Music truly has such an incredible effect on our moods!
 So find something you like and crank it up while making breakfast, packing school lunches, or getting dressed for the day ahead.

 3. Treat yourself to one of your favorite breakfasts.
 Each week I make delicious mini banana and apple muffins.
-I keep them in the fridge all week, but heat up a few each morning with some melted butter – absolutely delicious!
+I keep them in the fridge all week, and heat up a few each morning with some melted butter – scrumptious!

 4. Take a few minutes to pray or meditate.
 By releasing all of your worries and stress, you will feel so much lighter!

 5. Check out @_Adore_Them_ on Instagram for a daily inspirational quote, or look for other positive affirmations that you can focus on each day.
 By reading uplifting content early in your morning, it can really shift and benefit your focus and attitude for the day!

 Afternoon Self Care Ideas for Moms

 1. Read a good book, even if it is just a few pages.
 I keep a book in my car at all times.
 Between car-pool lines, kindergarten readiness classes, speech therapy, dentist appointments, etc; I can usually find a few minutes (or hours) in my day to read something I enjoy.